brainandforce/CliffordNumbers.jl/docs/src/operations.md

 Contractions are generally favored over the dot products due to their nicer implementations and properties, which have fewer exceptions.
-It is generally recommended that the Hestenes dot product be avoided, though it is included in this library for the sake of completeness as `CliffordNumber.hestenes_product`, which is also not exported.
+It is generally recommended that the Hestenes dot product be avoided, though it is included in this library for the sake of completeness as `CliffordNumber.hestenes_dot`, which is also not exported.

 #### Commutator and anticommutator products